FHomps/PamHC2_Tweaks/readme.md

 ## How to use:

-First, export all food values of the mods you want to modify using the "printlog.zs" CT script.
-Copy the output from the server log to a file named ctlog.txt in this directory (you only have to do this one, and the already included ctlog.txt from my personal modpack might already be enough for you).
+First, export all food values of the mods you want to modify using the `printlog.zs` CT script.
+Copy the output from the server log to a file named `ctlog.txt` in this directory (you only have to do this one, and the already included `ctlog.txt` from my personal modpack might already be enough for you).

-Then, use the (arguably very overkill) "scriptmaker.py" Python script to define rules for food modification and export the actual CT scripts to use with the mod.
+Then, use the (arguably very overkill) `scriptmaker.py` Python script to define rules for food modification and export the actual CT scripts to use with the mod.

 ## Rule syntax

-You can add and modify rules for the food modification in the python script by creating or editing Rule objects.
+You can add and modify rules for the food modification in the python script by creating or editing `Rule` objects.

-The first Rule constructor argument is the name of the food item. * can be put as a wildcard at the beginning and/or end of the name.
+The first `Rule` constructor argument is the name of the food item. `*` can be used as a wildcard at the beginning and/or end of the name.

 All non-keyword string arguments to the rules constructors are sub-rules, which define the food value modifications.